10 smarter ways to find a job

 If a position is unfamiliar, it's important you get a chance to try it out before you decide if it's for you.

-At Save the Student, we're against unpaid internships as we're of the belief that no one should have to work for free, but use your own judgement on this one.
+At Save the Student, we're against unpaid internships as we believe that no one should have to work for free, but use your own judgement on this one.

 If you think you'd benefit from getting a bit of work experience before deciding if a certain career is right for you, maybe offering to do a month unpaid at a nice company would work well.
 Should you go for a position without a salary, check out our guide to surviving an unpaid internship.